Federated Adversarial Domain Adaptation: Proof of Theorem

 the first inequality is derived by the triangle inequality.
 Similarly, with the triangle inequality property, we can derive $\lambda_{\alpha}\leqslant\sum_{i\in [N]}\alpha_i\lambda_i$.
 On the other hand, for $\forall h_T\in\mathcal{H}$, we have: $\widehat{\epsilon}_{\Tilde{S}}(h_T)=\widehat{\epsilon}_{\Tilde{S}}(\sum_{i\in[N]}\alpha_i h_{S_i})$.
 Replace $\widehat{\epsilon}_{\Tilde{S}}(h)$, $\lambda_{\alpha}$ and $\widehat{d}_{\mathcal{H}\Delta\mathcal{H}}(\widehat{\mathcal{D}}_{\Tilde{S}}, \widehat{\mathcal{D}}_T)$ in Eq.~\ref{equ:singlebound_supp}, we have:

 \end{proof}

 \begin{remark} The equation in Theorem~\ref{thm:error_bound} provides a theoretical error bound for unsupervised federated domain adaptation as it assumes that the source data distributed on different nodes can form a mixture source domain.
-In fact, the data on different node can not be shared under the federated learning schema.
-The theoretical error bound is only valid when the weights of models on all the nodes are fully synchronized.
+In fact, under the federated learning framework, data across different nodes cannot be shared.
+The theoretical error bound holds only when the model weights on all nodes are fully synchronized.

 \end{remark}